 A robust policy on disclosure and management of relevant affiliations and relationships, and of financial interests, is essential for a scientific organization such as the Health Effects Institute.
-HEI has set out the following policies for disclosure of such 'conflicts' - whether actual or perceived, financial or otherwise - and the management and use of this information in managing its funded studies, inviting peer-reviewers and advisors, forming committees, and crafting appropriate roles for committees and their members.
+HEI has set out the following policies for disclosure of such 'conflicts' - whether actual or perceived, financial or otherwise - and the management and use of this information in inviting peer-reviewers and advisors, forming committees, and crafting appropriate roles for committees and their members.